-Walking is the best exercise for your feet and a great way to keep weight under control.
+Walking is the best exercise for your feet, and a great way to keep weight under control while promoting ideal foot care.
 Be sure to wear appropriate shoes when exercising.

 Don’t Ignore Foot Pain

 Ignoring pain can aggravate the condition, making it harder to heal and possibly more expensive to treat.
-Symptoms that increase or do not resolve within a reasonable period of time need to be evaluated by a podiatrist.
+If you are experiencing problems that don’t resolve themselves within a couple of weeks, you should get an evaluation from your podiatrist.

 Cut Toenails Straight Across

-Cutting into the corner of your toenails can cause ingrown toenails.
+Clipping into curved edges can cause ingrown toenails.

 Avoid “Flimsy” Footwear